carls0n/wallpaper/README.md

 # XFCE Wallpaper Changer
-Change your XFCE wallpaper on the fly by sending a kill -64 signal to this scripts PID.<br><br>
+Change your XFCE wallpaper on the fly by sending a kill -64 signal to this scripts PID.<br>

 # Usage